adria0/za/README.md

     <img src="https://img.shields.io/badge/License-GPLv3-blue.svg">
 </p>

 An experimental implementation of the [circom] zk-SNARK compiler in Rust with embedded bellman-bn128 prover.
-I created it as a PoC port of the existing JavaScript compiler to Rust when I was working in iden3.
+I created it as a PoC port of the existing JavaScript compiler to Rust when I was working for iden3.
 Since it was discontinued I forked it from https://www.github.com/iden3/za just to learn-by-doing.

 **WARNING**: This is a proof-of-concept prototype, and in particular has not received careful code review.